LCAV/KrylovFRITools/README.md

 end
 ```

-During the Krylov subspace projection the block-Toeplitz data matrix $\mathbf
+During the Krylov subspace projection the block-Toeplitz data matrix \\(\mathbf
-T$ is only accessed through matrix vector multiplications, therefore it does
+T\\( is only accessed through matrix vector multiplications, therefore it does
 not have to be built explicitely, rather we coded the function ``mmult`` which
 uses the FFT to perform the matrix-vector multiplication.